Red Sox vs. Cubs Player Props Betting Odds

 Devers Stats

-- Devers has collected 87 hits with 20 doubles, 22 home runs and 32 walks.
+- Devers has 88 hits with 21 doubles, 22 home runs and 32 walks.
 He has driven in 72 runs with two stolen bases.

 Devers Recent Games